 Is this breed considered a true bantam?
-Yes, there is no standard-size counterpart to this breed, only a bantam sized version.
+Yes, there is no standard-size counterpart to this breed, only a bantam version.

 Where did this breed originate?
 They are a British bantam breed, created by a gentleman named Sir John Saunders Sebright.
-After much trial and error, the desired lace pattern was perfected through years of poultry breeding.
+After much trial and error, the desired lace pattern was perfected through decades of selective poultry breeding.
 The American Poultry Association entered the breed into the Standard of Perfection in 1874.

 What kind of comb does this breed have?
 These bantams have a close-fitting rose comb.